canonical/ubuntu-cloud-docs/docs/azure/azure-explanation/canonical-offerings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. `Anbox on Azure`_, that allows users to run Android apps on Azure at scale
 #.
-Collaboration with Azure's AKS team to support the :doc:`Azure Kubernetes worker node <ubuntu-on-aks-worker-nodes>` image, as these worker nodes nearly always run Ubuntu
+Collaboration with Azure's AKS team to support the :ref:`Azure Kubernetes worker node <ubuntu-on-aks-worker-nodes>` image, as these worker nodes nearly always run Ubuntu
 #.
 Collaboration with the Azure Guest Patching Service and Update Manager teams to ensure simple security patch management for users
 #.
 Collaboration with the .Net team on `Chiseled .Net images`_ that have a smaller size and security cross-section
 #. `Landscape on Azure`_, for managing your Ubuntu deployments at scale